 The Mosel Valley to Calais

 We were up fairly early this morning, and it wasn't even planned that way.
-But today was 'going home' day, and we needed to be scrubbed up, kit stowed, and tanks emptied, before we left the campsite.
+But today was 'going home' day, and we needed to be scrubbed up, kit stowed, and tanks emptied before we left the campsite.

 TYNE COT CEMETERY & MEMORIAL

 Tyne Cot is the world's largest Commonwealth war-grave cemetery and the final resting place for 11,954 souls.
-Over 70% of them belong to unidentified British or Commonwealth soldiers and bear the words 'Known unto God'.
+Over 70% of them belong to unidentified soldiers and bear the words 'Known unto God'.
 The cemetery takes its name from a barn that once stood at the centre of this German strongpoint, and which British troops presumably thought resembled a Tyneside cottage.
 The Germans had blockhouses or 'pillboxes' here which they used as Advance Dressing Stations.
 Several have been preserved, including the one beneath the mighty Cross of Sacrifice erected there at the suggestion of King George V who visited the cemetery in 1922.
-It was this high ground for which the British fought at the Third Battle of Ypres. www.cwgc.org
+It was this high ground which the British fought for at the Third Battle of Ypres. www.cwgc.org

 As well as containing the graves of 11,954 soldiers Tyne Cot's Memorial commemorates a further 35,000 soldiers who died after 16th August 1917 and have no known grave.
 Those who died before that date are commemorated on the walls of the Menin Gate Memorial.